crate/cratedb-guide/docs/integrate/kestra/tutorial.md

 ```

-In this task, we set the `store` parameter is set to `true` to allow storing the results that will be used as input in the following task.
+In this task, we set the `store` parameter to `true` to store results for the next task.

 ### Insert data into the second table